qaware/protocurl/README.md

 ## FAQ

-* **How is protocurl different from grpccurl?** [grpccurl](https://github.com/fullstorydev/grpcurl) only works with gRPC service with corresponding endpoints.
+* **How is protocurl different from grpccurl?** [grpccurl](https://github.com/fullstorydev/grpcurl) only works with gRPC services with corresponding endpoints.
 However, classic REST HTTP endpoints with binary Protobuf payloads are only possible with `protocurl`.
 * **Why is the use of a runtime curl recommended with protocurl?** curl is a simple, flexible and mature command line tool to interact with HTTP endpoints.
-In principle, we could simply use the HTTP implementation provided by the host programming language (Go).
-  (This is what we do if no curl was found in the PATH.)
-However, it is very likely that the more people use protocurl, the more they will request for more features.
-We would like to avoid implementing the plentiful features which correspond to an easy to use http CLI, since HTTP can be complex.
-This is essentially what curl already does.
-Hence, all advanced features are only possible with curl.
+In principle, we could simply use the HTTP implementation provided by the host programming language (Go) - and this is what we do if no curl was found in the PATH.
+However, as more people use protocurl, they will request for more features - leading to a feature creep in such a 'simple' tool as protocurl.
+We would like to avoid implementing the plentiful features which are necessary for a proper HTTP CLI tool, because HTTP can be complex.
+Since is essentially what curl already does, we recommend using curl and all advanced features are only possible with curl.
 * **What are some nice features of protocurl?**
   * The implementation is well tested with end-2-end approval tests (see [TESTS.md](TESTS.md)).
 All features are tested based on their effect on the behavior/output.
 Furthermore, there are also a few cross-platform native CI tests